 Photographers can approach the bridge and are able to talk upon the upper sections.
 The high vantage point is a great photography spot.

-The abandoned sections of the historic Bahia Honda Bridge are especially good for photography.
+The abandoned sections of the historic Bahia Honda Bridge are especially good for photography, especially astrophotography and stargazing, due to their remote location and lack of light pollution.

 Dogs are allowed, subject to rules.
 They are mostly allowed in the campground.
 They are not allowed on the beach, and are restricted from other areas.